wayland/Raku-TOP/docs/Markdown/Class/Storage.md

 The frontend object that is using this backend object.

-**Database::Driver :$database**
+**Database::Storage :$database**

-The Database::Driver with which this Table::Driver is connected.
+The Database::Storage with which this Table::Storage is connected.

 **Str $action**